 International competition in biomedical research and technology is expected to increase over the coming years.
 In response to requests from parliament, in 2013 the Federal Council presented a package of measures designed to boost Switzerland as a centre of biomedical research and technology.
 The master plan contains more than 20 actions covering the promotion of research and innovation, market entry, health insurance reimbursements, rare (orphan) diseases and intellectual property.
 The Department of Biomedicine at the FOPH is responsible for coordinating the master plan.

-Because of the importance of biomedical research and industry for the Swiss economy and healthcare in Switzerland, the Federal Council decided in December 2018 to continue the master plan.
-He has asked the Federal Department of Home Affairs (FDHA) to draw up a new master plan for the years 2020-2025.
+Given the importance of biomedical research and the industry for the Swiss economy and healthcare system, at the end of 2018 the Federal Council resolved to continue with the master plan and commissioned the Swiss Federal Department of Home Affairs (FDHA) to draft a new plan for the next period.
+The Federal Council approved the 2022-2026 master plan on 22 June 2022.